lastcoolnameleft/architecture-assessment/initial-assessment.md

 ## Build/Release/Run

-Ideally, these are 3 separate pipelines to an Application Deployment Lifecycle.
-This section is designed to discover how they are implemented.

-### Build

-The build step is designed to convert code to a bundle:

-* Do you convert checked in code to a build artifact?
-  * If so, what tools do you use to build it?
+* How do you build your application? (e.g. Jenkins, custom scripts)
-  * Where is that artifact stored?
+  * Where are the artifacts stored? (e.g. Artifactory?
+Azure Container Registry)

-### Release

-The release step combines build with config (ready for execution)
+* How do you release your application? (e.g. Screwdriver, etc.)
   * Do you have a unique id for each release?
   * Is the deployment mutated or deployed fresh each time?

-### Run

-The Run step launches the application

-* After the release step, how is the application started?
-  * e.g. Manually, some automated process
+* How do you start your application?  (e.g. Manually; some automated process)

 ## Application Process

-* Does the processes store any state?
+* How do the processes manage and store state?
 * Does the application need to support "sticky sessions"?

 ## Service Exposure

-* What ports are used?
+* What ports are exposed internally?
 * What ports are exposed externally?
-  * Are these exposed to the public internet?
-* How are ports declared?
+* How are these ports exposed?
-* What security needs to be in place for these services (e.g. SSL, WAF, etc.)
+* What security needs to be in place for these services? (e.g. SSL, WAF, etc.)

 ## Concurrency